Take a Letter, Mr. Jones: Plot

 Graham Jones (John Inman) works as a personal secretary to female executive Joan Warner (Rula Lenska), within a London-based multinational corporation called 8-Star.
 Although he ably assists her in their busy office, Graham often helps Joan with her equally hectic domestic arrangements as she is a single mother to seven-year-old daughter, Lucy.
 Miriam Margolyes plays Joan's excitable Italian housekeeper, Maria.
+The programme featured the Barclays House in Poole.

 Context and afterlife

 John Inman starred in Take a Letter, Mr. Jones between seasons of the BBC sitcom Are You Being Served?
 Take a Letter, Mr. Jones was never a ratings success (only running for six episodes), but in recent years it has been resurrected by many American PBS stations, where Are You Being Served? is also a hit.
-A UK repeat of the series was shown on Film24 in 2010.
+A UK repeat of the series was shown on Film24 in 2010, and on Talking Pictures TV in 2024.

 A US VHS set of the series was released by Questar in 1995.
 A UK DVD of the series was released in 2009 by Simply Home Entertainment.
-UK channel Talking Pictures TV reshowed the series in 2015 and 2018.
+UK channel Talking Pictures TV reshowed the series in 2015, 2018 and January 2024.